TheoW03/MRA32/README.md

 # Other Technical Details

-can only do Integers and positive numbers.
+can only do Integers and positive numbers. and numbers up to 2^12 or 4096

 floating point numbers will be coming soon.